Haverhill, Massachusetts: Education

 Public schools in the city are operated by the Haverhill Public Schools District.

-In late October 2022, there was a strike initiated by Haverhill teachers as part of the local teacher's union, the Haverhill Education Association (HEA).
-The purpose of this strike was to renegotiate teacher contracts as well as future salary increases to adjust for inflation.
-A lower average pay for the district in comparison to the overall state average lead to years of tension between the union and Haverhill school committee, eventually culminating in the strike.
-Schools closed for four days as negotiations proceeded between union representatives and members of the school committee.
-The strike ended after an agreement was met between both parties.
-Both the strike and the eventual agreement met were overwhelmingly supported by HEA members during internal votes within the union; with over 600 members supporting the strike and 25 against it, and 99% of the union supporting the eventual negotiated agreement.

 Infrastructure

 Transportation

 Haverhill lies along Interstate 495, which has five exits throughout the city.
 The town is crossed by five state routes, including Routes 97, 108, 110, 113 and 125.
 Routes 108 and 125 both have their northern termini at the New Hampshire state border, where both continue as New Hampshire state routes.
 Four of the five state routes, except Route 108, share at least a portion of their roadways in the town with each other.
 Haverhill is the site of six road crossings and a rail crossing of the Merrimack; two by I-495 (the first leading into Methuen), the Comeau Bridge (Railroad Avenue, which leads to the Bradford MBTA station), the Haverhill/Reading Line Railroad Bridge, the Basiliere Bridge (Rte.
 125/Bridge St.), the Bates Bridge (Rtes.
 97/113 to Groveland), and the Rocks Village Bridge, to West Newbury, just south of the Merrimac town line.
 In 2010, a project began to replace the Bates Bridge, 60 ft downstream, with a modern bridge.
 The project is expected to take two to three years and cost approximately $45 million.

 MBTA Commuter Rail provides service from Boston's North Station with the Haverhill and Bradford stations on its Haverhill/Reading Line.
 Amtrak provides service to Portland, Maine, and Boston's North Station from the same Haverhill station.
 Additionally, MVRTA provides local bus service to Haverhill and beyond.
 The nearest small-craft airport, Lawrence Municipal Airport, is in North Andover.
 The nearest major airport is Manchester-Boston Regional Airport in Manchester, and the nearest international airport is Logan International Airport in Boston.

+Broadband internet service is provided by Comcast Communications (XFINITY) throughout the majority of the city.
+Atlantic Broadband also provides its Breezeline internet service, but still in limited areas as of 2024.